michael-betz/kiff/README.md

 Graphically compare layout changes between two git versions of a PCB.

-If `-c` is not given, compares the local working copy against the latest commited version from git.
+If `-c` is not given, compares the local working copy against the latest version on git.
 This is useful to verify board changes before committing them.

 If a git commit-id is given in `-c`, will compare the local version